developer-2046/developer-2046/README.md

 ### Market Index Analysis Toolkit
 Dynamic S&P 500 tracker with historical GICS mapping, price normalization, and CSV export for downstream factor models; published for community use.

 ---

-## 🌱 Extracurricular & Interests
-*Officer, Cybersecurity Club* — run CTF workshops on port scanning and crypto challenges.
-Building a hobby OS in Rust/C/Assembly; experimenting with Transformer scaling laws and meta-generalization.

----